Bengal Sultanate: Early Bengal Sultanate (14th and 15th centuries)

 Ilyas Shah established his capital in Pandua.
-He unified the delta of Ganges, Brahmaputra and Meghna Rivers into the Sultanate of Bengal.
+He unified the deltas of the Ganges, Brahmaputra, and Meghna Rivers into the Sultanate of Bengal.
 Ilyas Shah waged wars and raids against several city-states and kingdoms in the eastern subcontinent.
 He conquered eastern Bengal and northern Bihar.
 He led the first Muslim army into Nepal, raided the Kathmandu Valley, and returned to Bengal with treasures.
 He controlled an area stretching from Assam in the east to Varanasi in the west.
 In 1353, Ilyas Shah was defeated by Delhi Sultan Firuz Shah Tughluq in the Siege of Ekdala Fort during the Ekdala Wars.
 Bengal agreed to pay a tribute to the Delhi Sultan.
 Despite losing control of many conquered areas, Ilyas Shah remained in firm control of Bengal.

-Ilyas Shah founded the Ilyas Shahi dynasty which ruled Bengal for fifteen decades.
-His son and successor Sikandar Shah defeated Delhi Sultan Firuz Shah Tughluq during the second Siege of Ekdala Fort in 1359.
+Ilyas Shah founded the Ilyas Shahi dynasty, which ruled Bengal for fifteen decades.
+His son and successor, Sikandar Shah, defeated Delhi Sultan Firuz Shah Tughluq during the second Siege of Ekdala Fort in 1359.
 A peace treaty was signed between Delhi and Bengal, with the former recognizing the independence of the latter.
 Firuz Shah Tughluq gave a golden crown estimated to be worth 80,000 taka to Sikandar Shah.
 The peace treaty ensured Bengal's independence for two centuries.

 Sikandar Shah's reign lasted three decades.
 The Adina Mosque was built during his reign.
-The mosque's design was based on the Great Mosque of Damascus, style used during the introduction of Islam in new areas.
+The mosque's design was based on the Great Mosque of Damascus, a style used during the introduction of Islam in new areas.
 During this time, much of the agricultural land was controlled by Hindu zamindars, which caused tensions with Muslim taluqdars.